-This is the authors' summary from a 19-page report.
+This is the author's summary from an 18-page report.
 For a copy of the complete report, use the download link in the sidebar.

-Fish populations in Champion Creek Reservoir were surveyed in 2010 using electrofishing gear and trap nets, and in 2011 using gill nets.
+Fish populations in Champion Creek Reservoir were surveyed in 2014 using electrofishing and trap netting, and in 2015 using gill netting.
+Historical data are presented with the 2014-2015 data for comparison.
 This report summarizes the results of the surveys and contains a management plan for the reservoir based on those findings.

-Champion Creek Reservoir is a 1,560-acre impoundment at conservation pool (2,083 feet above mean sea level) and located 7 miles south of Colorado City in Mitchell County, Texas, in the Colorado River drainage basin.
+Champion Creek Reservoir is a 1,560-acre impoundment at conservation pool (2,083 feet above mean sea level) located 7 miles south of Colorado City in Mitchell County, Texas, in the Colorado River drainage basin.
 The reservoir is primarily used for recreation.
-The reservoir was approximately 37 feet below conservation level at the time of sampling, and was at about 16% capacity with a surface area of 440 acres.
+The reservoir was approximately 48 feet below conservation level at the time of sampling, and was at about 5 % capacity with a surface area of 219 acres.
 Habitat features consisted of rocks, natural shoreline, and flooded saltcedar.
-Access to the reservoir was restricted by a locked entrance gate.
+Access to the reservoir was sometimes restricted by a locked entrance gate.
 Gate keys could be procured for public use by contacting the Colorado City municipal office.
-There was one usable paved boat ramp, and boats could be launched off the shoreline.
+There were no useable boat ramps, but boats could be launched off the shoreline.

 - Sportfish should continue to be managed with statewide regulations.

-Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-1 Statewide Freshwater Fisheries Monitoring and Management Program
+Performance Report as required by Federal Aid in Sport Fish Restoration Act Texas Federal Aid Project F-221-M-5 Inland Fisheries Division Monitoring and Management Program